How to Create an Anonymous Seal?

 4.1.
 Avoid PII

 PII means Personally Identifiable Information.
 If your surveys collect PII, then your survey is not anonymous.
-The Anonymous Seal is auto-turned off when your surveys collect PII.
+The Anonymous Seal is automatically turned off when your surveys collect PII.

 In BlockSurvey, the question types below are considered to reveal PII.